jbfrrr/til/bash/poormans-ternary-operator.md

 x = isValid ?
 1 : 0;
 ```

-bash's attempt requires that an expression is provided after its `then` and/or `else` blocks...
+bash's attempt requires that an assignment expression is provided after its `then` and/or `else` blocks...